cosmos/developer-portal/hands-on-exercise/1-native/4-add-message.md

 ### Add the CLI commands

 At this stage, your module is able to handle messages passed to it by the app.
-But you are not yet able to craft such messages in the first place.
-When working from the command line, that crafting is handled by the CLI client.
-The CLI client usually tells you what messages and transactions it can create, when you run `minid tx --help`.
+However, you are not yet able to craft such messages in the first place.
+When working from the command line, this crafting is handled by the CLI client.
+The CLI client usually tells you what messages and transactions it can create when you run `minid tx --help`.
 Go ahead and check:

 ```sh
 $ make install
 $ minid tx --help
 ```

 You can see that `checkers` is missing from the list of available commands.
-You fix that by entering your desired command in `module/autocli.go`.
+Fix that by entering your desired command in `module/autocli.go`.
 Taking inspiration from `minimal-module-example`:

 ```diff-go [module/autocli.go]
     import (